goabstract/Marketing-for-Engineers/README.md

 Useful tools:
 * [Norbert](https://www.voilanorbert.com/) for finding emails.
 It gives you 50 free email searches once you create an account.
 * [Streak for Gmail](https://www.streak.com/) for scheduling emails to be sent later and managing your connections.
 With this tool, you can also see who have opened your email :wink:
 * [GMass](https://www.gmass.co/) for cold mass emailing.
-You can also use GMass for free to send 50 emails per day.
+You can use GMass for free to send 50 emails per day.

 ## :bowtie: Building Partnerships